ntienvu/NonparametricBudgetedSGD/readme.txt

 run demo_NBSGD_multi_classification for multiclassification run demo_NBSGD_binary_classification for regresion

-% Explaination of some parameter setting
+% Explanation of some parameters

 There are three main parameters.
 lambda: for regularization, the default value is  100/N where N is the number of training data points.